xleonard1/xleonard1/README.md

 ✌🏾My name is Xavier D. Leonard Jr

-🧠 I am a results-driven, full-stack web developer with an M.S.Ed from the THE Johns Hopkins Unviersity.
-I am a passionate knowledge seeker and knowledge sharer.
+🧠 I am a results-driven, Front-End Software engineer, currently working full time at Ware2go,building supply chain and logistics web applications.
+On a day to day basis, I use Typescript, React, and Material UI.
+On a quartely basis, I use Kotlin to help out with some backend work, creating endpoints, and migrations.

 ✊🏾 I am passionate about knowledge, access to knowledge, and sharing knowledge.
 I am a firm believer that not everyone knows everything, but everyone does know something.
 I am to diversify that knoweldge.

-🧳 My current Tech Stack Includes HTML, CSS, Javascript, Node.Js, Express.Js, MySQL, Sequilize.
-I also have some experience with Foundations CSS and Bootstrap CSS.
+🧳 My current Tech Stack Includes Typescript, Kotlin, React, Javascript, a little bit of Python, and Material UI.
 When I'm not coding, I am:
 ```

-📚 Teaching
-🗣 Reading on Data Structures and Algorithms
 🏃🏾‍♂️ Working out and Running
 🛫 Traveling
 🦹🏾‍♂️ Watching Anime